-As cases of COVID-19 continue to decline and more people are vaccinated, Visiting Nurse and Hospice for Vermont and New Hampshire will follow Vermont, New Hampshire, and CDC guidelines to ensure that our patients are safe.
+Visiting Nurse and Hospice for Vermont and New Hampshire follows Vermont, New Hampshire, and CDC guidelines to ensure that our patients are safe.

 As you consider home health care, we want you to know that your health and safety remain our highest priority.
 Experience the highest quality of care in the comfort and safety of your home.